dmz44/Robotics_Assignment_5/README.md

 #### Part C: Live System Demonstration

-In this part, you will run your full system to demonstrate each AI model and the ROS2 communication between them.
-If you have technical difficulties demonstraing the entire system at once, demonstrate this in stages.
+In this part, you will run our full system to demonstrate each AI model and the ROS2 communication between them.

 * **Whisper (Speech-to-Text):**
 * Speak a clear English sentence into the microphone connected to the Jetson (e.g., "Hello, what can you tell me about robotics?").
 * Show the terminal on your Remote PC where your subscriber node prints the correctly transcribed text received from the Jetson's Whisper node.

 * **LLaMa (Language Model Response):**
 * Take the transcribed text from the previous step and use your Remote PC client to send it as a goal to the LLaMa action server on the Jetson.
 * Show the LLaMa model processing the request on the Jetson's screen.
 * Show the text response from LLaMa being received and displayed on the Remote PC.

 * **espeak (Text-to-Speech):**
 * Take the text response generated by LLaMa and use your Remote PC client to send it as a goal to the Espeak action server.